-The Commission determined that the primary audiences for the NIGP-CPP are mid to executive level leaders in public procurement.
+The Certification Commission determined that the primary audiences for the NIGP-CPP are leaders in procurement.

 The Commission adopted the following principles to guide the program development: